May 30, 2022

 Contract management software will enable you to create incredible contracts, every time, by:

 - Providing you with pre-built templates around which you can populate your contracts with relevant, rich data

 - Giving you content libraries to ensure you have the right contract on hand every time

 Automation is another benefit of using contract management software.
 Automating your contracts means you don't need to write them yourself or fork out cash for a lawyer to do so.
 That will not only save you a lot of time, it will also make your contracts free from human errors and thereby reduce legal risks.

 Automation is a perfect way to free up time for sales reps, so they spend less time on mundane manual tasks and more time on actually closing deals and nurturing their relationships.

 Allow people to sign electronically

 This is another benefit you will get with contract management software as standard.
-Yet, we all know old school people in old school businesses who still insist on printing everything and signing a physical copy of a contract.
+Yet, we all know traditional businesses that still insist on printing everything and signing a physical copy of a contract.

 From your perspective, allowing and encouraging people to sign electronically is all about removing barriers to success.
 If you send someone a contract, sharing a link they can access to sign electronically is giving them something they can do in 10 seconds.
 Contrast that with "please print, sign, scan, and email back."